Automated orthotic design software is already helping Australian patients put their best feet forward.

 Connections not lost on Mr Militec who is keen to use the program for research and development solutions in the future.

-“Researchers provide a good perspective into recent technological advances and are invaluable in their contributions to industry,” he said.
+“Researchers provide a good perspective into recent technological advances and are invaluable in their contributions to industry,”

 Just the beginning of his industry journey, its a perspective Jeffery hopes to bring to industry into the future.